maxhbr/LDBcollector/md/BSD-4-Clause.md

                                 "name": "Create an advertising medium that describes the features and use of the software" }
                         ],
-                        "_str": "Description: The text of the acknowledgement is here \"This product includes software developed by the <organization>.\"\nActions:\n- Create an advertising medium that describes the features and use of the software\n\nConditions:\nOBLIGATION: Acknowledgements\n\n", "conditions": {
+                        "_str": "Description: The text of the acknowledgement is here \"This product includes software developed by the <organization>.\"\nActions:\n- Create an advertising medium that describes the features and use of the software\n\nConditions:\nOBLIGATION: Acknowledgements\n", "conditions": {
                             "name": "Acknowledgements",
                             "type": "OBLIGATION"